Dieng Plateau in Java: A Detailed Travel Guide (2024)

 There are wooden tracks connecting different patches of fields that the locals use as shortcuts.
 You’re more than welcome to use them too!

-As you look around, you’ll notice that the area has quite a few rice fields too.
-Those beautiful terraces of rice fields.
-That’s what I mostly associate Southeast Asia with!
+As you look around, you’ll notice that the area has quite a few rice terraces too.
+Those beautiful slopes of rice fields… Southeast Asia at its core!

 Scenery in Dieng Plateau